Camgamez/siadam/documentation/Methodology.md

 ![Physical Model](diagrams/PDM.jpeg)

 You mostly managed to easily jump from the logical model to the phisical model as you are using Power Designer with a license provided by the school.
-This helps you check the models for errors and even generate the [SQL script](implementation/siadam_schema.sql) to initiate the database on database manager.
+This helps you check the models for errors and even generate the [SQL script](/implementation/siadam_schema.sql) to initiate the database on database manager.

+Wonderful, the project is comming along nicely and timely.
+So you start working on creating the [queries](/implementation/queries.sql) file with your team.
+And once you are almost done with everything, the teacher decides to ask for a fully developed dataentry program before the end of the semester.
+Keep in mind there's only two weeks left.